Loonie

-The loonie (huard), formally the Canadian one-dollar coin, is a gold-coloured Canadian coin that was introduced in 1987 and is produced by the Royal Canadian Mint at its facility in Winnipeg.
-The most prevalent versions of the coin show a common loon, a bird found throughout Canada, on the reverse and Queen Elizabeth II, the nation's head of state at the time of the coin's issue, on the obverse.
+In Canada, the loonie (huard), formally the one-dollar coin, is a gold-coloured Canadian coin introduced in 1987 that is worth one dollar.
+Its purpose was to replace the country's one-dollar bill.
+It is minted by the Royal Canadian Mint at its facility in Winnipeg.
+The most prevalent versions of the coin show a common loon, a bird found throughout most of Canada, on the reverse and Queen Elizabeth II, the nation's head of state at the time of the coin's issue, on the obverse.
 Various commemorative and specimen-set editions of the coin with special designs replacing the loon on the reverse have been minted over the years.
-Beginning in December 2023, a new version featuring King Charles III entered circulation, to replace the version featuring Elizabeth II.
+Beginning in December 2023, a new version featuring King Charles III entered circulation.

 The coin's outline is an 11-sided Reuleaux polygon.
-Its diameter of 26.5 mm and its 11-sidedness match that of the already-circulating Susan B. Anthony dollar in the United States, and its thickness of 1.95 mm is a close match to the latter's 2.0 mm.
+Its diameter of 26.5 mm and its 11-sidedness match that of the already-circulating Susan B. Anthony dollar in the United States, and its thickness of 1.95 mm is a close match to that coin's 2.0 mm thickness.
 Its gold colour differs from the silver-coloured Anthony dollar; however, the succeeding Sacagawea and presidential dollars match the loonie's overall hue.
 Other coins using a non-circular curve of constant width include the 7-sided British twenty pence and fifty pence coins (the latter of which has similar size and value to the loonie but is silver in colour).

 After its introduction, the coin became a metonym for the Canadian dollar: media often discuss the rate at which the loonie is trading against other currencies.
 The nickname loonie became so widely recognized that in 2006, the Royal Canadian Mint secured the rights to it.
 When the Canadian two-dollar coin was introduced in 1996, it was in turn nicknamed the "toonie" (a portmanteau of "two" and "loonie").